Depression has a strong stigma, and depression in men, even more so.

 - Men are four times (FOUR TIMES) more likely than women to commit suicide.

 Can you imagine what this statistic could be if men sought help when they needed it?

 The “D” Diagnosis

 Listen, diagnosing is whatever it is.
-Insurance companies use them to reimburse, researchers use them so they can clarify a problem, but many therapists don’t need a client to accept the label of the dreaded “D” word.
+Insurance companies use them to reimburse, researchers use them so they can clarify a problem, but many therapists don’t need a client to accept the label of the dreaded “D” word: depression.
 We just want more men to feel better and take ownership and responsibility for doing so.

 Still, I want to talk here about what I mean when I’m talking about depression in men.